elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

 -   __Improve integration of admin pages__

-    A link to the Admin pages from the application nav bar was added and the favicon appears on the adming pages but the overall look and feel of the admin pages could be restyled to better integrate them with the application
+    A link to the Admin pages from the application navigation bar was added and the favicon appears on the admin pages but the overall look and feel of the admin pages could be restyled to better integrate them with the application.

 ## Design

 -   ### Wireframes

     The wireframe diagrams below describe the Home, Hike Detail, My Bookings, Sign in, Sign out and Register pages.
-Wireframes are not provided for theDjango Admin pages used by the application to create data records, publish hike data, approve comments and bookings.
+Wireframes are not provided for the Django Admin pages used by the application to create data records, publish hike data, approve comments and bookings.

     <details>
     <summary>Desktop Wireframes</summary>